tonyseek/emsfeed/README.rst

 The feed of EMS_ tracking.

-It is easy to integrate a self-hosted EMS Feed with IFTTT_ which could trigger a variety of actions, such as sending a Pushbullet_ message.
+It is easy to integrate a self-hosted EMS Feed with IFTTT_ which could trigger a variety of actions, such as sending Pushbullet_ messages.

 .. _EMS: http://www.ems.com.cn
 .. _IFTTT: https://ifttt.com